 |Year||(A) 15-year||(B) 30-year plus side fund||(B) – (A)|

-At the end of 1, 3, 5, and 10 years, the “borrow 30-year and invest the difference” strategy is worse off than just taking out a 15-year mortgage.
-Only at the end of 15 years does the side fund finally build up enough to overcome the higher loan balance.
+At the end of 1, 3, 5, and 10 years, the “borrow 30-year and invest the difference” strategy is increasingly worse off than just taking out a 15-year mortgage.
+At the end of 15 years the side fund is finally catching up but still not quite there yet.

 What’s going on?
-How come borrowing tax deductible money at 3.5% to invest at 5% return with perfect tax efficiency and favorable long-term capital gains treatment doesn’t pay off for 12 years?
+How come borrowing money at 3.5% to invest at 5% return with perfect tax efficiency and favorable long-term capital gains treatment doesn’t pay off for 15 years?

 The answer lies in the higher rate on the 30-year mortgage.
-Although a 0.625% difference between the 15-year rate and the 30-year rate looks small, it’s applied to the entire mortgage balance.
+Although a 0.5% difference between the 15-year rate and the 30-year rate looks small, it applies to the entire mortgage balance.
 The higher investment return on the difference in monthly payments is on a much smaller base.

-Over time, as the side fund builds up, the extra investment return starts to over come the extra cost on the mortgage.
-But it takes a long time, more than 10 years.
+Over time, as the side fund builds up, the investment earnings start to overcome the extra cost on the mortgage, but it takes a long time, more than 15 years in our example.

-The assumptions in the calculation actually favor the “borrow 30-year and invest the difference” strategy in many ways.
+The assumptions in the calculation actually favor the “borrow 30-year and invest the difference” strategy in several ways.
 First there is risk.
 The side fund may not be able to earn 5% a year.
 Even if it does on average over 15 years, there’s a sequence-of-returns risk.
 If the returns are good in the beginning when the side fund is small but bad in later years when the side fund is larger, the side fund won’t benefit as much.
-We also assumed the tax savings are invested.
-If they are not, the side fund will be much smaller.
 We also assumed perfect tax efficiency.
 In reality the side fund will have to pay some taxes along the way.